You hear it over and over not to do the Pearson Vue trick or that the trick no longer works because it’s 2018 and that Pearson has updated.

 What is the Pearson Vue NCLEX trick?

-After taking the NCLEX, the student must wait two hours and try to apply for the NCLEX again.
+After taking the NCLEX, candidates should wait two hours and try to re-apply for the NCLEX.
 If the information goes through and you are charged for the examination, it means that you failed.
-The website is giving you the option to take it again.
+This means the website is giving you the option to take it again.

-If it states that you already took the exam and cannot retake the exam again, then that means you passed the exam!
+If the page is stating that you already took the test and cannot retake the exam again, then that means you passed the exam!

-Many students get it after 15 minutes waiting time.
+Many students get it after 15 minutes of waiting time.

-Honestly, QD Nurses highly recommends waiting 24 hours to avoid a false result.
-Mostly it works after 2 hours, but we cannot guarantee that.
-Do not be one of the impatient nursing graduate who put themselves through nothing due to a false positive.
+Even if that’s true, we highly recommend waiting 24 hours to avoid a false result.
+It usually works after 2 hours, but we can’t guarantee that.
+Just try not to be one of the impatient nursing graduates who put themselves through stress over a false positive.
 This has happened!

 What was the Pearson Vue trick before the new trick?

-The old Pearson Vue trick is that the ones who passed did not see the credit card screen.
-You did not have to fill out your credit card information.
-Now you will see the credit card screen and you have to see if it will charge you.
+The old Pearson Vue trick is when the candidate who passed did not see the credit card screen.
+You also didn’t have to fill out your credit card information.
+You would see the credit card screen and you would have to check if the system will charge you.
 You can put your information in but if you did not submit it, you will not see the pop-up.

 Why would my information go through if I did pass the NCLEX?